holocm/holo-attic/README.md

 Today's DevOps is all about configuration management tools like Chef and Puppet, humongous software suites that intend to manage your system configuration.
+Their complex domain model allows you to document and manage the configuration of thousands of systems at once.

+And I'm just sitting here, wanting a slice of the cake for my single notebook and my single home server.
+I certainly don't want to bother with all that complexity in order to achieve a defined system state.

-Wait, wasn't that what we invented package management for?
-Why slap another 100k lines of Ruby code on the existing package management solution?
+Defined system state...
+Wasn't that what we invented package management for?
+Why slap another 100k lines of Ruby code on the existing package management solution for my simple use-case?

-holo is a radically different configuration management tool that relies as much as possible on package management for the whole system setup and maintenance process.
+holo is a radically simple configuration management tool that relies as much as possible on package management for the whole system setup and maintenance process.
 This is achieved by using metapackages to define personal package selections for all systems or for certain types of systems.